 - If this test is failed, a special rule for 2021 allows the eligible employer to use the gross receipts in the fourth quarter of 2020 compared to the same quarter in 2019 to determine a gross receipts decline of greater than 20 percent.

-- One thing to note is there are affiliation rules that apply to commonly owned businesses which could impact eligibility for the credit.
+It’s important to note that there are affiliation rules that apply to commonly owned businesses which could impact eligibility for the credit.

-The number of full-time equivalent (FTE) employees is important as this determines which wages would be available for the credit.
-In order to determine eligible wages for the ERTC, the average number of FTEs employed during 2019 must be determined.
+The number of average full-time employees is important because this calculation determines which wages would be available for the credit.
+In order to determine eligible wages for the ERTC, the average number of full-time employees employed during 2019 must be determined.

-The 2019 reference period for the FTE calculation is to be used for both the 2020 and 2021 eligibility period.
-According to the IRS, “An employer that operated its business for the entire 2019 calendar year determines the number of FTEs by taking the sum of the number of FTEs in each calendar month in 2019 and dividing that number by 12.”
+The 2019 reference period for the full-time employees calculation is to be used for both the 2020 and 2021 eligibility period.
+According to the IRS, “An employer that operated its business for the entire 2019 calendar year determines the number of full-time employees by taking the sum of the number of full-time employees in each calendar month in 2019 and dividing that number by 12.”

-It is important to note FTEs because there are different provisions for small and large eligible employers.
+It is important to note average full-time employees because there are different provisions for small and large eligible employers.

-- For 2020 credits, an eligible employer is deemed to be a small employer if they have 100 or fewer FTEs.
+- For 2020 credits, an eligible employer is deemed to be a small employer if they have 100 or fewer average full-time employees.

-- For 2021 credits, an eligible employer is deemed to be a small employer if they have 500 or fewer FTEs.
+- For 2021 credits, an eligible employer is deemed to be a small employer if they have 500 or fewer average full-time employees.

-What are Eligible Wages under the Employee Retention Payroll Tax Credit?
+What are Eligible Wages under the Employee Retention Tax Credit?

-Eligible wages for a small employer are all wages and health insurance benefits paid to an employee during the time period in which the employer is considered an eligible employer.
+Eligible wages under the ERTC for a small employer are all wages and health insurance benefits paid to an employee during the time period in which the employer is considered an eligible employer.

 - For 2020, wages under this provision mean wages paid for employment when the employer is deemed to be an eligible employer from March 13, 2020 to December 31, 2020.